OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 Your family worries.
 And therapy is expensive.

-So I built Harthio - a platform where founders can schedule real conversations with other founders who've been there.
+So I built Harthio - a complete support platform for founders:

+🤝 Real conversations with founders who've been there
+🤖 24/7 AI companion for late-night stress
+📊 Track your startup journey & mental health
+📈 Monitor burnout signals before they become critical ✅ Daily wellness check-ins

 Not networking.
 Not mentorship programs.
-Just real conversations with people who understand.
+Real support when you need it.

+Whether you need someone to talk to, AI guidance at 2am, or tools to track your mental health - it's all there.

 It's free, and we're live: harthio.com